ironhack-labs/lab-javascript-basic-algorithms/README.md

 Let's create a simple array search.

-Declare a function named `doesWordExist` that will take in an array of words as one argument, and a *word to search* for as the other.
-Return `true` if the word exists in the array, otherwise, return `false`.
+Declare a function named `doesWordExist` that will take in an array of words as one argument and a *word to search* for as the other.
+Return `true` if the word exists in the array; otherwise, return `false`.

 You can use the following array to test your solution: